bisima/Getting-and-Cleaning-Data/CodeBook.md

 ### Data Transformation:
 ---
-1. Read test and train data file into R using read.table function with default options unchanged.
+1. Read test and train data file into R using read.table function with option header = FALSE in the following variables below: (DF is data frame)
+	- features read into variable **featureDF**
+	- activity labels read into variable **activityLabelsDf**
+	- train features read into **trainDatasetDF**
+	- train activity read into **trainActivityDF**
+	- train subject read into **trainSubjectDF**
+	- test features read into **testDatasetDF**
+	- test activity read into **testActivityDF**
+	- test subject read into **testSubjectDF**

 2. Using row bind function to:
-	-	1 row bind test and train subject data into originalSubject
+	-	1 row bind test and train subject data into **originalSubjectDF**
-	- 	2 row bind test and train activity data into originalActivity
+	- 	2 row bind test and train activity data into **originalActivityDF**
-	-  	3 row bind test and train features data into originalFeatures
+	-  	3 row bind test and train features data into **originalDatasetDF**
-3. read features using read.table into feature table and extract from features names from column 2 of feature table and store into character vector features.
+3. Extract features names from column 2 of **featureDF** and and column name **originalDatasetDF** with it.
-4. Name columns of originalFeatures by assigning features to it.
+4. Column name **originalActivityDF** as **"Activity"**
+5. Column name **originalSubjectDF** as **"Subject"**
-5. OriginalFeatures data had 561 features.
+6. OriginalFeatures data had 561 features.
 But we are only interested in mean and standard deviation measurements.
-Selecting mean and standard deviation measurements on reduced the features to 79 features.
-Furthermore we eliminated meanFreq measurements since it's weighted average of the frequency components to obtain mean.
+Selecting mean and standard deviation measurements reduced the features to 79 features.
+Furthermore I eliminated meanFreq measurements since it's weighted average of the frequency components to obtain mean.
 This reduced the features to 66 features.
-Then named data set extractedDataTemp
+Then named data set is named **extractedDatasetTempDF**

 	- 1 tBodyAcc-mean()-X
 	- 2 tBodyAcc-mean()-Y